In charming Cudahy, the Sheridan House Boutique Hotel and Café delivers a luxurious vintage experience, minutes from downtown Milwaukee.

 As Milwaukee gave way to the lakeside town of Cudahy, I felt a twinge of déjà vu.
 The tidy architecture was reminiscent of a place on another of the Great Lakes where my mother had grown up.
 Homes and buildings of brick and clapboard dated from the early decades of the 20th century.
 On the corner of Pulaski and Lake Drive in Cudahy, we found the Sheridan House Boutique Hotel and Café.
 The hotel, in a handsome brick edifice, is on the site of the original Lakeview Inn, where Polish immigrant Frank Sztukowski began welcoming guests in 1911.

 In 1920, Sztukowski replaced the original wooden building with the sturdy brick one which stands today.
 Renaming his place the Sheridan Hotel, Frank added the Palm Gardens tavern on the main floor.
-In 1968, the family remodeled and renamed it “The Fountain Blue,” and continued to serve popular traditional recipes such as Zupa Ogorkowa (Pickle Soup) and Kluski z Kapuska (a noodle sauerkraut dish).
+In 1968, the family remodeled and renamed it “The Fountain Blue,” and such as Zupa Ogorkowa (Pickle Soup) and Kluski z Kapuska (a noodle sauerkraut dish).

 Since 2007, owners Lee Barczak and Jane Schilz (whose other ventures include the Neighborhood Theater Group of atmospheric cinema theaters) have operated a completely renovated Sheridan House Boutique Hotel and Café at this location.
 The hotel has 12 guest rooms, each named for a European wine region.
 Art nouveau and other vintage-inspired elements blend with each other to enhance an “Old World” atmosphere with modern luxury.